Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     ncn-m001 configuration updated ensure all control plane nodes run this same command
     ```

-Once completed, reference Encryption status for details, you may optionally remove the old key from all control plane nodes.
-Note that removing the old key will mean you will be unable to
+Once completed, reference the Encryption status for details.
+Optionally, the old key can be removed from all control plane nodes.
+Note that removing the old key will make
-use etcd backups that contain data with that encryption key.
+the etcd backups that contain data with that encryption key unusable.

 * (`ncn-m#`) The `encryption.sh` script needs to be run again with just the new key.

-    As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
+    **`NOTE`**: As shown in the following command example, always run `encryption.sh` with a leading space on the command line.
 This will cause Bash to not record the command in the `.bash_history` file.

     ```bash
      /usr/share/doc/csm/scripts/operations/kubernetes/encryption.sh --enable --aescbc NEWKEYVALUE